What is mobility data?

 Mobility also refers to the streets, sidewalks, bridges, and other constructed paths that we use to get from point A to point B. It can also include a contextual layer; for example, is the vehicle or bicycle owned or rented, for play or work?

-Our expanded definition: Mobility is how people traverse the world around them.
+Our expanded definition: Mobility is how people traverse the world.

 The intent of mobility data is to help us, analysts and strategists, derive meaningful insights to achieve a certain goal or to innovate.
-It helps lead us to answers to such complex questions as:
+This transportation data helps lead us to answers to such complex questions as:

 - Who is utilizing the transportation network and how?